aws-samples/serverless-patterns/lambda-streaming-ttfb-write-sam-with-dynamodb/README.md

-# Lambda Response streaming: Streaming incremental DynamoDB Query results.
+# AWS Lambda Response streaming: Streaming incremental Amazon DynamoDB Query results.

 This pattern shows how to use Lambda response streaming to incrementally retrieve and stream DynamoDB query / scan results using the write() method.
 Instead of waiting for the entire query / scan operation to complete, the Lambda function streams data in batches by setting a limit on the number of items per query and sending each batch as soon as it's retrieved.
 This improves the time-to-first-byte (TTFB) by streaming results to the client as they become available.